Diabetes Tracking for Healthcare Professionals

 MyNetDiary provides equally easy and comprehensive online and mobile tracking tools.
 They could be used independently, or together, with mobile app syncing to the online website.

 MyNetDiary is built on a solid, scientific foundation, following guidelines, recommendations, and equations of the Academy of Nutrition and Dietetics, American Diabetes Association, the American Heart Association, and United States Department of Agriculture (USDA).

-You can review and learn MyNetDiary's calculations and equations used, as well as sources of information in the MyNetDiary HealthCare Professional Guide.
+You can review and learn MyNetDiary's sources of information on the Sources of Recommendations web page.